The year 2009 marked an era of hope and the bliss of having the feeling of being world champions.

 Although Alan Kardec, Douglas Costa, and Giuliano made the most of their penalties, Daniel Adjei saved from Souza and Alex Teixeira with Maicon missing his as well.

-Ghana had the advantage now after top scorer of the tournament, Dominic Adiyiah scored his penalty kick and it was down to Emmanuel Agyemang Badu to settle the match.
+Ghana had the advantage now after the top scorer of the tournament, Dominic Adiyiah scored his penalty kick and it was down to Emmanuel Agyemang Badu to settle the match.

 And he did with a calm head amidst enormous pressure from a packed to capacity crowd inside the Cairo International Stadium.